twit96/IndieQuest/README.md

 </p>

 ### Profile Popup
-Even the profile popup was designed to accommodate mobile screens, as it is even responsive to mobile screens in landscape mode.
+Even the profile popup was designed to accommodate mobile screens, as it is responsive to mobile screens in portrait and landscape mode.
 <p align="center">
   <img alt="Full Popup" src="/readme-files/full-popup-home.png">
   <img alt="Small Profile Portrait" src="/readme-files/small-profile-portrait.png">